learn-co-students/dc_ds_04_22_19/module_2/morning warm-up/week_2/5_3_sampling_uniform.md

 `use np.random.uniform`

-##### 2. run a simulation for 100000 steps.
+##### 2. Run a simulation for 100000 steps.
 Sample at each step from uniform distribution to decide which variable was picked.
 Store the results into a dictionary - incrementing the selected variable by 1 at each step.

+###### [OPTIONAL]
 ##### 3. save the dictionary in a pkl file
 - Read about pickle files!
 `use open`